-- File an application for admission through CCC Apply on the web or in person. - File high school and college transcripts; transcripts must be received by direct mail from the issuing institution or hand-carried in a sealed official envelope. - Complete the District Placement Examination (CPT).
+- File an application for admission through CCC Apply. - High school and college transcripts must be received by direct mail from the issuing institution or hand-carried in a sealed official envelope. - Complete a Placement Examination (CPT).
 The test should have been completed within the last two years or it is suggested that it be repeated.
 It may be taken three times in a two-year period. - Participate in either an online or in person orientation to become acquainted with the District's programs, services, academic expectations, procedures, and regulations in order to become a matriculated student for priority registration. - Meet with a counselor to develop an educational plan appropriate to the student's goals and present learning skills.
 Counselors can suggest programs that will strengthen a student's learning skills.